-Since its founding in 1973, DBBS has been the vanguard of interdisciplinary biosciences training.
-As such, one of the hallmarks of DBBS students and faculty is a passionate drive for discovery and the advancement of scientific knowledge across a collective of disciplines.
-Our students, scholars, and faculty are people who are curious, thoughtful, and engaged with the world around them as they make connections and discoveries that have significant impact on our understanding of human health and disease both in the lab and in real-world applications.
+Since its founding in 1973, the Roy and Diana Vagelos Division of Biology & Biomedical Sciences has been a model for interdisciplinary biosciences training.
+One of the hallmarks of DBBS students and faculty is a passionate drive for discovery and the advancement of scientific knowledge at boundaries among disciplines.
+Our students, scholars, and faculty are curious, thoughtful, and engaged with the world around them.
+They make connections and discoveries that have significant impact on our understanding of fundamental biology and human health both in the lab and in real-world applications.

-We take a holistic approach to our admissions process and take the entirety of your application into consideration, not just one or two parts.
-Applications are reviewed by their respective program Admissions Committees, which are comprised of faculty members with active research labs.
-Committee members assess each completed application, taking into account the applicant’s coursework, grades, test scores, and letters of recommendation, and essay responses.
-While each program has its own unique assessment of scientific understanding based on their discipline, overall, Admissions Committees are looking for applicants with significant research experience, academic ability, and a maturity and sophisticated understanding of your chosen research discipline.
+We employ a holistic approach to our admissions process, taking the entirety of your application into consideration.
+Applications are reviewed by respective program Admissions Committees, comprised of faculty members with active research labs.
+Committee members assess each completed application, reviewing the applicant’s coursework, grades, letters of recommendation, and essay responses.
+An NIH-style rubric guides committee members in their evaluations.
+Overall, Admissions Committees are looking for applicants with significant research experience, intellectual curiosity, academic ability, and maturity — including rationale for choice of field and how WashU/DBBS fits the applicant’s training plans.

 Competitive candidates will possess:

-• Demonstration of scientific sophistication, research methodologies, creativity, independence, determination and perseverance through responses to essay questions on the application
+- Demonstration of scientific sophistication, creativity, independence, and perseverance.
+These are indicated primarily through responses to essay questions and letters of recommendation.

-TIP: A candidate that can demonstrate a passion for and sophisticated understanding of science in their essay responses is going to be given more credence than one that is technically accurate but can’t explain or elucidate why they are interested in their particular project or how it connects to larger and broader research questions.
+TIP: A candidate that can demonstrate a passion for and sophisticated understanding of scientific questions in their essay responses will receive more credence than one that lists techniques mastered.
 Can you explain the how and why of what you did and why it matters?
-That’s what will make you stand out as a candidate.
+If so, you will stand out as a candidate.

 Working in the lab or field setting helps students gain an understanding of the principles of research as well as the environment in which the research takes place.
 Students learn the techniques of research while absorbing the cultural environment and usually know very quickly whether or not they like the culture of laboratory, or “bench”, science.
 By starting this process early, students who love research have time to build upon their skills and knowledge.
 Those who do not like the research setting have time to find another setting or even change majors.